 DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
 Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.

-Once you have your Droplet’s IP address, username, and password (if necessary), follow the instructions for your SSH client.
+Once you have your Droplet’s IP address, username, and password or SSH keys, follow the instructions for your SSH client.
 OpenSSH is included on Linux, macOS, and Windows Subsystem for Linux.
 Windows users with Bash also have access to OpenSSH.
 Windows users without Bash can use PuTTY.

 Alternatively, you can use doctl